Top 7 Dog Friendly Beaches in Alabama 2025

 8. Graham Creek Nature Preserve – Foley, AL

 Graham Creek Nature Preserve is an expansive 500-acre land home to numerous wildlife and plants.
 Multiple hiking trails lead to a dog-friendly beach.
-The luscious pine savannah, bottomland wetlands, mixed forests, wildflowers, and pitchers are added features of this preserve.
+The luscious pine savannah, bottomland wetlands, mixed forests, wildflowers, and pitcher plants are added features of this preserve.

 The sandy shore of Wolf Bay provides off-leash fun for the dogs.
 However, they must be leashed while walking on the trail to protect wildlife.
-Else, canoes and kayaks can be rented to travel with the pets.
+Otherwise, canoes and kayaks can be rented to travel with the pets.
 There are several creeks for the dog to soak in and play.
-It also has a 7.5-mile bicycle trail, 3-mile cross-country trails, picnic benches, etc.
+It also features a 7.5-mile bicycle trail, 3-mile cross-country trails, picnic benches, and more.

 Graham Creek Nature Preserve